-Lacking confidence is a fear – an irrational fear – that prevents us from getting starting.
+Lacking confidence is a fear – an irrational fear – that prevents us from getting started.
 You don’t trust yourself.
 You don’t think you have the abilities.
-A lack of confidence can greatly affects motivation.
+A lack of confidence can greatly affect motivation.
 When we’re inclined to feel that we’re not competent or capable enough, we’d rather not get started.

 Getting Past a Lack of Confidence: Developing a sense of quiet confidence can be a powerful tool for overcoming procrastination.
 That starts with retraining our thinking, driving those negative thoughts out of the mind.

 A lack of focus can prevent even the most accomplished from crossing to-dos off their list.
 The mind operates in a constant state of distraction; we’ve trained ourselves to “listen” to every conscious thought, to get side-tracked.
 Usually, distraction evolves from worry; we’re constantly thinking about what worries us, and thusly, we can’t focus on the project that’s at hand.